How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 4. Reload the page, and it will work.

-How to fix NET::ERR_CERT_REVOKED Error in Internet Explorer?
+Fix NET::ERR_CERT_REVOKED Error in Internet Explorer

 You can make the browser settings a way that does not check the list of revoked SSL certificates.
 Keep in mind that this is a risky step.
-You will be opening a website with a revoked SSL certificate; if anything goes wrong, it will be on you.
-Here are the steps!
+You will open a website with a revoked SSL certificate; it will be on you if anything goes wrong.

 1. In the IE browser, tap on the gear icon and then on “Internet Options.”